tascinc/otrs-windows-installer/InstallerBuildGuide.md

 3. Stop the apache service

-4. Copy the apache files to C:\otrs4win\Apache\
+4. Copy the apache files to C:\Installer\Apache\

-5. Download the following files and store them in C:\otrs4win\Apache\Modules
+5. Download the following files and store them in C:\Installer\Apache\Modules
  - http://strawberryperl.com/package/kmx/mod_perl/5.12_x86/mod_perl.so
  - http://strawberryperl.com/package/kmx/mod_perl/5.12_x86/mod_apreq2.so
  - http://strawberryperl.com/package/kmx/mod_perl/5.12_x86/libapreq2.dll

-6. Download mod_auth_sspi, extract it and put it in C:\otrs4win\Apache\Modules - this is an optional module people can configure for easy SSO on Windows
+6. Download mod_auth_sspi, extract it and put it in C:\Installer\Apache\Modules - this is an optional module people can configure for easy SSO on Windows

 ## Prepare MySQL